HCL-TECH-SOFTWARE/Domino-rest-api/docs/whatsnew/index.md

     Always be aware of features that have been deprecated in the current and earlier releases by checking [deprecated features](../references/deprecated.md).

 ## Domino REST API v1.1.4

 ???+ info "Release summary"

     Release date: June 16, 2025

+    !!! danger "If you are upgrading from Domino REST API v1.1.2 or an earlier version, refer to important information regarding [CORS using Regex](v1.1.3.md#cors-is-now-using-regex)."

     - **2** Preview features
     - **7** Improvements